LazyTuba/completion-tracker/README.md

 Track completion of async tasks and task sets

-The completion-tracker is a publish-subscribe mechanism which tracks 'posts' to a defined set of tags, emitting a 'post' event as each post is registered and a 'complete' event when the completion requirements for all tags have been satisfied.
+The completion-tracker is a publish-subscribe mechanism which tracks 'posts' to a defined set of tags (aka 'tasks'), emitting a 'post' event as each post is registered and a 'complete' event when the completion requirements for all tags have been satisfied.
 The motivation for creating this class is to track completion of asynchronous tasks, hence the name.